 Our Y offers free drop-in child care for children included on Family or Single Parent Family Memberships while mom or dad make use of the Y. Playful, engaging options are plentiful for children age 6 weeks to 7 years while you exercise or connect with others over shared interests.

 The Y is the starting point for many youth to learn about becoming and staying active, and developing healthy habits they’ll carry with them throughout their lives, and the benefits are far greater than just physical health.
 Whether it’s gaining the confidence that comes from learning to swim or building the positive relationships that lead to good sportsmanship and teamwork, participating in sports at the Y is about building the whole child, from the inside out.

 Swimming is a life skill as well as great exercise and a challenging sport.
 Ys offer swim lessons (for all ages), family swim, competitive swimming teams, and many kinds of adaptive swim programs for kids with special needs, so we can all safely enjoy the pleasures of an aquatic environment.

 Young people in underserved communities often do not learn the critical water safety and swimming skills to keep them safe, which results in a disproportionate amount of deaths and injuries each year.
 The Y is working to address this important issue by offering learn-to-swim programs and raising awareness of the importance of water safety in urban communities nationwide.

-Baseball, soccer, volleyball, flag football, tae kwon do, basketball, gymnastics—check out the sports offerings at your Y and get in the game.
+Basketball, soccer, volleyball, gymnastics—check out the sports offerings at your Y and get in the game.
 Improve your skills, make new friends, be active with other kids and learn to love a sport at the Y.